utacarpentries/2019-02-23-UTA/index.md

         <li>Open <a href="https://www.anaconda.com/distribution/#download-section">https://www.anaconda.com/distribution/#download-section</a> with your web browser.</li>
         <li>Click on Windows icon at the top panel.</li>
         <li>Download the Python 3 installer for Windows.</li>
-        <li>Install Python 3 using all of the defaults for installation.</li>
+        <li>Install Python 3 using the defaults for installation <strong> except: </strong>
+        Select the first option for “Add Anaconda to my PATH environment variable”.</li>
         After installation is complete, check that you can launch Jupyter Notebook from start menu.<br>
         Start &rarr; Anaconda3 &rarr; Jupyter Notebook <br>
         In order to run python from Git-Bash window: <br>